MMAP/MMAP.github.io/README.md

 `--genomic_region <chrA> <bp startA> <bp_endB> … <chrN> <bp startN> <bp_endN>` Analysis is restricted to genomic regions specified by chromosome and bp window.
 Base pair values. –chromosome 4 would be the same as –genomic_region 4 0 5000000.

 `--marker_set <text file>` Analysis is restricted to the set of markers in the marker file.
 MMAP searches the SNPNAME and RSNUM columns to match the markers listed.
-NO header in the file
+NO header in the file.

 <p><a id="analysis" title="Analysis Set" class="toc-item"></a></p>